 Defining a Class

-In Objective-C, a class is defined using two files: a header file (.h
+In Objective-C, a class is defined using two files: a header file (.h) and an implementation file (.m).

 Header File (.h)